| Kingslee MacLean-Davies, 21, hammers a football

 is a kind of gentleman thug who asks you to judge him by his words

+and deeds rather than his appearances.
 Yet he’s also a collection of contradictions.
 On his 'War

 Mixtape', he offers raw, gravitational freestyles spun out over